saulocantanhede/tfgreek2/docs/features/discontinuous.md

 ## Feature description

 Set to 1 if the word is out of sequence in the XML source data in relation to the running text.
+This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.

 ## Feature values